-The new venture called “Little Bird” (get it?), will focus on simple “bistro” meals.
+The new venture called “Little Bird” will focus on simple French Bistro meals.
 Erik Van Kley, now at Le Pigeon, will be chef de cuisine.
 According to the liquor license application, it will be at 215 SW 6th Ave.

-It seems the officer went in to get a cup of coffee, and was stopped by a customer for a quick chat as he was on his way out.
+It seems the officer went in to get a cup of coffee and was stopped by a customer for a quick chat as he was on his way out.
 Owner John Langley “felt uncomfortable” having an officer in the “vegan” café.

 “The job of the police involves persecuting houseless people, immigrants, and having them in this space doesn’t feel right,” Langley said.